matplotlib/matplotlib/doc/users/colors.rst

 webcomic xkcd.  `Details of the survey are available on the xkcd blog
 <https://blog.xkcd.com/2010/05/03/color-survey-results/>`__.

-There are 95 (out of 148 colors in the css color list) name collisions between the X11/CSS4 names and the xkcd names, all but 3 of which have different hex values.
+Out of 148 colors in the CSS color list, there are 95 name collisions between the X11/CSS4 names and the xkcd names, all but 3 of which have different hex values.
 For example ``'blue'`` maps to ``'#0000FF'`` where as ``'xkcd:blue'`` maps to ``'#0343DF'``.
 Due to these name collisions all of the xkcd colors have ``'xkcd:'`` prefixed.
-As noted in the blog post, while it might be interesting to re-define the X11/CSS4 names based on such a survey we do not do so unilaterally.
+As noted in the blog post, while it might be interesting to re-define the X11/CSS4 names based on such a survey, we do not do so unilaterally.

-The name collisions are shown in the table below, the color names where the hex values agree are shown in bold.
+The name collisions are shown in the table below; the color names where the hex values agree are shown in bold.